ATosacik/Arrows_Threshold_Optimized/README.md

 1. Go to [AutoHotkey.com](https://www.autohotkey.com/)
 2. Download **AutoHotkey 1.1** installer (recommended) or the latest version
 3. Install AutoHotkey on your PC
-4. Download this repository or copy the script file: `Arrows_Threshold_Optimized.ahk`
+4. Download this repository or copy `Arrows_Threshold_Optimized.ahk`
 5. Double-click the `.ahk` file to run the script

 ---